twilio/programmable-asset-tracker/README.md

 - `CLOUD_REST_API_URL` - Cloud REST API URL.
 Mandatory.
 Has no default.
 - `CLOUD_REST_API_USERNAME` - Username to access the cloud REST API.
 Mandatory.
 Has no default.
 - `CLOUD_REST_API_PASSWORD` - Password to access the cloud REST API.
 Mandatory.
 Has no default.
+- `GOOGLE_MAPS_API_KEY` - Google Maps API key for location by cellular towers or WiFi networks.
+Mandatory.
+Has no default.

 Example of JSON with environment variables (when Cloud REST API is [emulated on another Imp](#simple-cloud-emulation)):
 ```